carlisia/bio-adapt/docs/emerge/package.md

 ### Goals

-High-level objectives that determine swarm behavior:
+High-level objectives that determine swarm behavior.
+See [Goals](../concepts/goals.md) for detailed descriptions and [Goal-Directed](goal-directed.md) for how emerge pursues these goals:

 - **MinimizeAPICalls** - Batch operations to reduce costs
 - **DistributeLoad** - Spread work evenly across agents